uroy80/DBMS-3B/README.md

-# Complete Guide to Creating the tourgrid_copy Database
+# Complete Guide to Creating the [tourgrid_copy] Database

+by Usham Roy

 This guide provides step-by-step instructions for creating the tourgrid_copy database, including tables, data, views, triggers, stored procedures, and complex queries.